LexMACS/LIT-CTF-2024/pwn/boring/README.md

-# How to Raise a Boring Challenge
+# How to Raise a Boring Vuln
 ## Rythm

 This is only to use as a problem template.
 Do not set up!!